Current Gallery: Tudor & Elizabethan / tudorelizabethan089

 About the Costume

 This dress was first worn by actress Geneviève Bujold as Anne Boleyn in the 1969 film Anne of the Thousand Days.
-The dress was then used for the 2010 cover of a re-issue of Phillipa Gregory’s 2006 novel The Boleyn Inheritance.
+The dress was then used for the 2010 Dutch cover of a re-issue of Philippa Gregory’s 2006 novel The Boleyn Inheritance.
 It appears that the book simply used a screencap from the film itself and did some photoshopping to give it a different look.

 About the Costume